cculianu/electrum-cash-protocol/protocol-methods.rst

   and :const:`"fullrbf"`.
 However, on BCH for example, some of the preceding keys may be be missing altogether since the bitcoin daemon does have the same BTC-specific mempool concepts related to fees and as a result does not provide some of these keys via the :const:`"getmempoolinfo"` RPC.

+  Of note is the following key:

+  * :const:`"mempoolminfee"`
+      * Type: floating point number
+      * Value: Dynamic minimum fee rate (in BCH/kB, BTC/kvB, or LTC/kvB) for a tx to be accepted given current conditions.

 **Example Result**